Faculty at the Letterman Institute

-Thomas Frezza had been the Superintendent of the Pry House Field Hospital Museum (PHFHM) since 2011.
-After receiving his Bachelor’s at Unity College in Maine, studying Parks, Recreation, and Eco Tourism, Tom went to work for the National Park Service.
+Thomas Frezza had been working full time at the National Museum of Civil War Medicine since 2011, after being a part time employee since 2008.
+After receiving his Bachelor’s at Unity College in Maine, studying Parks, Recreation, and Eco Tourism in 2008, Tom went to work for the National Park Service.
 For three years he worked at the education office at Harpers Ferry National Historical Park, giving tours, working with thousands of school children and running large educational programs for both adults and children.
 During that time, he was working on his Master’s in History at Shippensburg University, from which he graduated in 2010.

-He is an employee of the US Marine Corps Historical Company, which is a not-for-profit educational corporation structured and operated as a professional agency established to support the United States Marine Corps, and Marine Corps Heritage Foundation.
+He is an member of the US Marine Corps Historical Company, which is a not-for-profit educational corporation structured and operated as a professional agency established to support the United States Marine Corps, and Marine Corps Heritage Foundation.
+Their principle objective is to educate the public, and our fellow Marines in the history of the Corps, and function as a high profile public relations tool for the U.S. Marine Corps and Marine Corps Heritage Foundation.
 Tom is also a member of the 5th New York, Duryee Zouaves, and has taken part in large living histories from Gettysburg down to Gaines Mill.